helloferdie/goproject/README.md

-# SPUN
+# Go Project

-Core function of SPUN backend written in GO.
+Project with repository pattern and dependency injection written in Go.

 ## Project Structure